zakkhoyt/lg-tv-control-macos/swift/SWIFT_PORT_PLAN.md

 1. Install/Run Story
 	 - Provide `make` or simple shell script to:
-		 - Build the Swift package.
+		 - Build the Swift package via Swift Package Manager.
 		 - Install the `lgtv` binary into `/opt/homebrew/bin` or another path under user control.
 	 - Document how to switch between Python and Swift versions during transition.

-2. Xcode Integration
+2. VS Code / SwiftPM Integration
-	 - Ensure the Xcode project runs the CLI with easily tweakable arguments.
+	 - Ensure the package can be opened and worked on comfortably in VS Code.
-	 - Optionally add a scheme for quick `swInfo` or `getForegroundAppInfo` debugging.
+	 - Optionally add VS Code tasks for `swift build`, `swift test`, and a convenient `swift run lgtv --name LGC1 --ssl swInfo` command.

 3. Docs
 	 - Update or add docs under `docs/` describing: